 For a more comprehensive list of binoculars for every budget, check out Audubon’s Guide to Binoculars

 For those who aren’t ready to spend money on their own bins, the birding community is a friendly group!
 Find a group or a friend that is an enthusiastic birder and borrow a set.
 Most birders will have an old pair or an extra set and would be more than happy to help out.
 Plus, that’s a good way to connect with your local birding community, meet new people, and get tips to get you out there!

 Now that you’ve got your bins, you’re ready to start looking for birds.
 But where do you find them?
 And when you do, how do you know which bird you’ve witnessed?

 A proper field guide contains all your answers.
 Traditionally, you’d carry around a physical field guide—a book containing all the different species, complete with pictures/illustrations, descriptions, range maps, migration patterns and more—to consult on your adventure.
 There are plenty of fantastic field guide options that have been staples of birding for years.

-A debate rages on about whether photos or illustrations are better—illustrations allow flexibility in orienting the birds how you want and showing plumage and colors more vibrantly, while photos show a more faithful version of how the birds will likely look in the wild—but here are our picks for both:
+A debate rages on about whether photos or illustrations are better—illustrations allow flexibility in orienting the birds how you want and showing plumage and colors more vibrantly.
+Photos show a more faithful version of how the birds will likely look in the wild.
+Here are our picks for both:

 Best Photo Guide: The Stokes Field Guide to the Birds of North America